MFlisar/MessageBar/README.md

 Using a custom message bar
 --------------------------

-Keep in mind, that a custom message bar needs to contain following 4 views (TextViews):
+Keep in mind, that a custom message bar needs to contain following 3 views (TextViews):

         R.id.mbMessage
         R.id.mbButton1
         R.id.mbButton2
-        R.id.mbCountdown

 Showing a message
 -----------------